NPCat/bad-apple-bot/README.md

 Go into `bad apple discord player.py` and scroll to the bottom line.
 Put your discord bot's discord token in.
 If you don't know where your token is, consider google :)

-Next, go into `vid to frames.py` and run it. **This will take about a minute depending on your computer, just be patient.**
+Next, go into `video to frames.py` and run it. **This will take about a minute depending on your computer, just be patient.**

 # Running
 (assuming you are using python version 3.8, put whatever version you installed after the dash)